yangxikun/ytrace/README.md

   - Controls how many nested levels of array elements and object properties are traced.
   - max value 16
 + var_display_max_depth_name Type: string, Default value: "YTRACE_VAR_DISPLAY_MAX_DEPTH", PHP_INI_SYSTEM.

-==Generally, you don’t need to change the default config of *_name.
-The value of *_name is used for the name of cookie, environment variable, GET or POST argument==
+> Generally, you don’t need to change the default config of *_name.
+The value of *_name is used for the name of cookie, environment variable, GET or POST argument

 __PHP function__
 + ytrace_enable ([$traced_file_name])